 "We'll be right behind you!"
 Deaglan assured me then he brought his fingers to his lips and gave a shrill whistle.

 Gavin had Claire pinned to the ground; his boot across her throat but suddenly Trista and Isolde were on him and he was forced back.
 Seeing the dogs and the brutality that they were fighting with gave me hope and I urged Jean to hurry certain in my heart that Gabriel and Deaglan would be fast on our heels.

-We galloped away and every minute that passed with no sign of either of them brought me closer and closer to despair.
-I begged Jean to stop to turn the horse and go back for them but my pleas fell on deaf ears and he would not stop until the horse would no longer carry us.
+We galloped away.
+The minutes passed then hours.
+Still there was no sign of either of them and every stride of the horse brought me closer and closer to despair.
+I begged Jean to stop and turn the horse so we could go back for them but my pleas fell on deaf ears and he would not rein her in.
+Eventually the horse would no longer carry us.
 By then it was nearly morning, the sun just creeping over the horizon.